Mission is at the heart of who we are at First Presbyterian Church of Jonesboro

 Marion Medical Mission

 Unfortunately, many children right in our back yard are hungry and/or homeless.
 Money is raised through concession sales at quarterly plays presented by The Front Porch Players to purchase food for children in our neighborhood who do not have enough to eat over the weekend.
-Every Friday afternoon, approximately 40 backpacks are filled with non perishable food items and are sent home.
+Every Friday afternoon, approximately 46 backpacks are filled with nonperishable food items, delivered to two local elementary schools and are sent home with the children.

 Good Shepherd Clinic